project-error/fivem-typescript-boilerplate/README.md

 This repository is a basic boilerplate for getting started with TypeScript resources in FiveM.
-This boilerplate only comes with development dependencies needed for TypeScript transpilation, the rest is up to you.
+This boilerplate only comes with development dependencies needed for FiveM-centered TypeScript transpilation, the rest is up to you.

 *Note: This boilerplate is targeting TypeScript in context of game-scripts,